New York City Police Museum — Temporarily CLOSED

 100 Old Slip

 Temporarily Closed The New York City Police Museum offers a comprehensive history of the NYPD, as well as giving a contemporary view at the world of law enforcement.
-Their permanent exhibit includes an array of weapons, police shields, fingerprint... more
+Their permanent exhibit includes an array of weapons, police shields, fingerprinting... more

 Temporarily Closed